JimTravisGoog/bigquery-reverse-geolocation/README.md

     MAPS_API_KEY: 'Your-server-key'
 </pre>

-  8. copy the credentials file from the storage bucket  into /tmp/creds
+8.copy the credentials file from the storage bucket  into /tmp/creds

 <pre class=prettyprint>